Auto Racing: Mississippi Thunder Speedway set to expand, increase capacity, welcome in World of Outlaws

 But it would take time.

-It was a painstaking learning experience at times for Timm and his wife, Paula, who could often be found by his side working into the morning hours doing maintenance on the track.
+It was a painstaking learning experience at times for Timm and his wife Paula, who could often be found by his side working late into the morning hours doing maintenance on the track.
 Yet, slowly but surely they started to see the results.

-Twelve years later, and the track is as different as night and day with thousands of fans filling the cement grandstands to watch what has become some of the finest stock car racing in the Midwest.
+12 years later and the track is as different as night and day with thousands of fans filling the cement grandstands to watch what has become some of the finest stock car racing in the Midwest.

-Now, they are ready to take the next step.
-A step that will see the track’s capacity jump from 1,500 to 4,000 with the addition of metal bleachers that will be ready next year when they hope to welcome in the nationally renowned World of Outlaw Late Models for a weekend event.
-They are also in the process of buying more land for parking and campers.
+Now they are ready to take the next step.
+A step that will see the track’s capacity jump from 1500 to 4000 with the addition of metal bleachers that will be ready next year when they hope to welcome in the nationally renowned World of Outlaw Late Models for a weekend event.
+They are also in the process of buying more land for parking and campers as well.
 For Timm, it’s validation for all the work he — along with his team and track promoter Tyrone Lingenfelter — have put in.

 “It’s pretty awesome,” Timm said.
 “It feels like we finally got to right where we need to be.”

-The bleachers will replace the smaller wooden ones there now and will go along Turn 1, extending up as high as the VIP suites and offering a view that few dirt tracks can offer.
+The bleachers will replace the smaller wooden ones there now and will go along turn one, extending up as high as the VIP suites offering a view that few dirt tracks can offer.
 Construction will start sometime this fall.

 Expansion was something that was always discussed, but they had to wait for the right time.
 Ironically, the right time came during an unprecedented summer.